twse/bobsgame-fonts/Pixel Sans.md

 * Harvest Moon: More Friends of Mineral Town – In the USA version, the font starts at 9AC902 in 16×12 and 9AB014 in 8×12.
 * High School Examination Advance Series English Construction
 * I am an Air Traffic Controller
-* Jurassic Park: The DNA Factor – In the European version, the font starts in address 70308A in 8×14.
+* Jurassic Park: The DNA Factor – In the European version, the font starts at 70308A in 8×14.
 * Lufia: The Runes of Lore – Some glyphs are modified.
 The font starts at 71E2EC in 16×13.
 The USA version replaces the first portion of Hiragana letters with other characters used in the game's intro sequence.
 * Mech Platoon – In the European version, the font starts in address EB900 in 16×12.
 The font is encoded in the European version according to code page 1252 (Windows Latin-1).
 Kanji syllables are omitted.
 * Meine Liebe